Don't Miss Anything!

-FGG and GGHK recognize that not all genders are legally recognized in their country of origin or residency, and are aware of the various challenges that may be faced in these circumstances.
+FGG and GGHK recognise that not all genders are legally recognised in their country of origin or residency, and are aware of the various challenges that may be faced in these circumstances.

-FGG and GGHK recognize that many sporting competitions are still organized in traditional binary male and female gender categories.
+FGG and GGHK recognise that many sporting competitions are still organised in traditional binary male and female gender categories.
 In its goal to be inclusive of all genders, the FGG and GGHK clearly see how that traditional binary competition structure can be an obstacle for inclusivity of all.

 In line with our principles and values “Participation, Inclusion, and Personal Best™,” FGG and GGHK have developed this policy, which aims at optimal inclusion of all genders, whilst safeguarding safe and fair playing ground for all, across all of our sports and cultural events.

-FGG and GGHK firmly believe that a participant should take part in GGHK2022 in the gender category they feel truly reflects their identity.
-In addition, a growing pool of countries and organisers of sports competitions recognize a gender designation referred to as “X”, which is also an option for some sports.
+FGG and GGHK firmly believe that a participant should take part in GGHK2023 in the gender category they feel truly reflects their identity.
+In addition, a growing pool of countries and organisers of sports competitions recognise a gender designation referred to as “X”, which is also an option for some sports.